Phasgonophora

 Host Associations

-- Agrilus bilineatus - ; larval
+- Agrilus bilineatus - Native ; larval

 Life Cycle

-Solitary development. protogynous: females emerge approximately 5.4–5.8 days before males.
+Solitary endoparasitoid development. protogynous: females emerge approximately 5.4–5.8 days before males.
 At 21°C, adult longevity averages 23.8 days for males and 28.9 days for females.
 Mean potential at emergence: 55.7 per female, with fecundity declining in older individuals.

 Behavior

 Males orient toward females in assays, suggesting courtship is mediated by female-produced volatile .
-Four consistent pre-copulatory behaviors observed in mating pairs. capacity increases with temperature and decreases with age; activity is independent of flight capacity and unaffected by age or body size.
+Four consistent pre-copulatory observed in mating pairs. capacity increases with temperature and decreases with age; activity is independent of flight capacity and unaffected by age or body size.

 Ecological Role